 This free resource is for anyone personally affected by primary immunodeficiency – a patient, parent or other family member, friend or caregiver.
 And you can take comfort in knowing your communications and correspondence will be held in the strictest confidence.

-It’s easy… just contact the Immune Deficiency Foundation through Ask IDF or call 800-296-4433.
-Perhaps you want to speak with a patient living with the same primary immunodeficiency disease, or wish to contact an experienced parent of a child with a primary immunodeficiency.
+It’s easy… just contact IDF through Ask IDF or call 800-296-4433.
+Perhaps you want to speak with a patient living with the same primary immunodeficiency disease or wish to contact an experienced parent of a child with a primary immunodeficiency.
 Maybe you seek to network and share ideas and experiences with someone who lives in your state, city or neighborhood.
-An IDF staff member will contact you and get to know you and your needs.
-She will make arrangements for a volunteer peer consultant to contact you by phone or e-mail, however you prefer.
-Remember: you are not alone.
-The Immune Deficiency Foundation is here to help.
+An IDF staff member will contact you and get to know you and your needs, and make arrangements for a peer support volunteer to contact you by phone or e-mail, however you prefer.
+Remember–you are not alone.
+IDF is here to help.

-The IDF Volunteer Peer Support Program is funded by:
+The IDF Peer Support Program is funded by: